-Programme Code : 11 B B.Sc Computer Technology Course Code: 19U CT202 Core Core Paper 2 - Digital Logic and Circuit Designs Batch Semester Hours/Week Total Hours Credits 2019-2020 II 3 45 4
+Programme Code: 11 B.Sc Computer B.Sc Computer Technology Title of the paper: Core Paper 2 - Digital Logic and Circuit Designs Batch Hours/Week Total Hours Credits 2021-2022 4 60 4

 - 1. The students should get the Knowledge about the Number System, Number representation and Number Conversion. - 2.
 To learn the concept of Digital Circuits, Circuit Constructions and Simplifications of Boolean functions. - 3.
-To know the concept of Arithmetic Circuits. - 4.
-To know the concept of Combination Circuits. - 5.
-To learn the concept of Counters and Registers.
+To know the concept of Arithmetic Circuits, Combination Circuits, Counters and Registers.

-K1 CO1 Retain the information about the Computer Number systems and conversions in Digital Computer System K2 CO2 Understand the concepts of Boolean expressions, Logic Gates and to apply the methods to simplifying the Boolean expression. К3 CO3 Apply the knowledge to perform arithmetical operations using various logical circuits and to design various Synchronous and Asynchronous.
-K4 CO4 Investigate the function Counters and Registers
+CO1 Retain the information about the Computer Number systems and conversions in Digital Computer System.
+CO2 Understand the concepts of Boolean expressions, Logic Gates and to K5 toapply the methods to simplifying the Boolean expression.
+CO3 Apply the knowledge to perform arithmetical operations using various K1 logical circuits and to design various Synchronous and Asynchronous.
+CO4 Analyse the function of Counters and Registers.
+CO5 Evaluate the working nature of various Flip-Flops and Circuits.